 Machine Learning Mentor @ Southern California Earthquake Center, Los Angeles

 For 3 months, I was the machine learning mentor for 10 undergraduates as part of a new venture by my organization to include ML in their internship program.
 This involved giving weekly classes, preparing exercises, formulating machine learning tasks given a large dataset of synthesized earthquake data and working on machine learning models to predict the probabilities of earthquakes occurring on the San Andreas fault.
 In the remaining 3 months, I worked on techniques like ML diagnostics and implementing better algorithms.
-The success of the program last year prompted the organization to have another one this year.
+The success of the 2018 program prompted the organization to offer it again in 2019.

 R&D Intern @ Amadeus Software Labs, Bangalore, India